Geneva Graduate Institute: Rankings

 In Foreign Policy's 2024 Inside the Ivory Tower ranking of best international relations schools worldwide, both U.S. international relations faculty and U.S. think tank staffers ranked the Geneva Graduate Institute's master's programs 20th.
 In Europe, only the master's programs of the London School of Economics and Political Science, Sciences Po and the University of Oxford also ranked in the master's top 20.
 Meanwhile, the PhD programs for policymakers ranked 20th worldwide when assessed by U.S. international relations faculty, 23rd when ranked by U.S. policymakers, and 26th when ranked by U.S. think tank staffers.
 The other Europe-based PhD programs for policymakers listed in the top 20 by U.S. international relations faculty were at the universities of Oxford and Cambridge, the London School of Economics, and Sciences Po.
-In 2012, The Geneva Graduate Institute was listed among the Foreign Policy Association's "Top 50 International Affairs Graduate Programs."
+In 2012, The Geneva Graduate Institute was listed among the Foreign Policy Association's "Top 50 International Affairs Graduate Programs".

-The LL.M. in international dispute settlement, offered jointly with the University of Geneva by the Geneva Center for International Dispute Settlement, was ranked 2nd worldwide according to a 2012 survey of law firms conducted by the Global Arbitration Review.
-This same LL.M. also consistently featured in the top 10 LL.M. for alternative dispute resolution by the specialised website LL.M.-guide.
-The Graduate Institute's LL.M. in international law also featured in the top 10 LL.M. for public international law compiled by LLM-guide.
-The Geneva Academy of International Humanitarian Law and Human Rights' LL.M. in international humanitarian law and human rights, a joint programme between the Geneva Graduate Institute and the University of Geneva, also featured in LLM-guide's top 10 LL.M. programmes for human rights law.
+The Graduate Institute's LL.M. consistently ranks in the top 10 LL.M. for public international law compiled by the website LLM Guide.
+In addition, the LL.M. in international dispute settlement, offered jointly with the University of Geneva, ranked 2nd worldwide according to a 2012 survey of law firms conducted by the Global Arbitration Review.
+The program also consistently ranks in the top 10 LL.M. for alternative dispute resolution in the LLM Guide.
+Finally, the Geneva Academy of International Humanitarian Law and Human Rights' LL.M. in international humanitarian law and human rights, a joint programme with the University of Geneva, also ranks in the world's top 10 according to the LLM Guide's ranking.